michelesr/mike-wow-addon/doc/source/quest_sharing.rst

 Sharing quests objectives
 *************************

-.. index:: Sharing quest objectives
+.. index:: single: Sharing quest objectives

 You can share your quests objectives in your party chat in 2 ways.

 Share objective for common quests in party
 ==========================================

-.. index:: Share objective for common quests in party
+.. index:: single: Share objective for common quests in party

 To share objectives for common quests in party ::